TBBD/hello-world/README.md

 # hello-world
 ## HelloWorld contract example for meetup on 08/06/17

-Steps from scratch for creating and deploying a HelloWorld contract on testrpc and Rinkeby testnet
+Steps from scratch for creating and deploying a HelloWorld contract on testrpc and Rinkeby testnet.
+Video at https://www.youtube.com/watch?v=nqw4FeYQBxc.

 ## Initial downloads